This page describes the following programs and services that facilitate teamwork:

 With a cloud service, it is easy to work on joint assignments as you can give your team the rights to read and edit individual files or an entire folder.

-In OneDrive, located in OWA, there are two ways of sharing the materials you have saved there: by adding rights to the users one by one or by creating a link to be shared, enabling its recipients to access the materials.
+In OneDrive for Business, located in OWA, there are two ways of sharing the materials you have saved there: by adding rights to the users one by one or by creating a link to be shared, enabling its recipients to access the materials.
 First, select the folder or file that you want to share and then select Share or Get link in the top bar, depending on how you want to grant the rights.

 By adding users from among the University of Helsinki users one by one with the Share function, you can ensure that no one other than the team members can view or edit your output.
 In addition, the material shared with a user appears in this user’s OneDrive service under the Shared with me folder where each team member can also find the material easily later on.